FreeTAKTeam/FreeTAKHub-Installation/docs/ubuntu_rasppi_test.md

 Use those official instructions to prepare the SD card.
 As mentioned in the official instructions you will need an IP address for the RaspPi.
-It is likely that your RaspPi was asigned an IP address by a DHCP server.
+It is likely that your RaspPi was assigned an IP address by a DHCP server.

 ```bash
 ip addr show